samskivert/mashups/ziggurat/README.md

 smallish number of computer controlled enemy units (they will necessarily be more numerous and more expendible because the AI won't be awesome and I'll have to make it up in volume).

-Since I'm keeping things abstract, I'm going to derive my unit types based on variation of four
+Since I'm keeping things abstract, I'm going to derive my units based on variation of four
 attributes: movement, attack strength, defense strength, and attack range.
 There will be a baseline for each attribute, and unit variation will mean increasing one attribute while decreasing another.

 The interesting variations are: